Rfkgaming89/Tautulli-to-discord/readme.md

-A quick and dirty Python & docker script to display in discord what is being played along with media count from Tautulli
+A quick and dirty Python script to display in discord what is being played along with media count from Tautulli

 Replace YOUR_TAUTULLI_API_KEY, YOUR_DISCORD_BOT_TOKEN, and the channel IDs with your own values.